 Home Safety Checklist

-Your home might be one of your larger financial investments.
-To prevent damage to your home and to save yourself money, time and frustration, follow the simple suggestions outlined here.
+Your home is one of your larger financial investments.
+To prevent damage to your home and to save yourself money, time and frustration, follow these simple maintenance tips.

 Monthly Inspections and Cleaning

 - Test smoke alarms and carbon monoxide alarms by pressing the test buttons.